Torres-ssf/gobarber-backend/README.md

 ## About The Project

-Sever-side application for GoBarber, an app for service providers, such as Barbers, to control customer schedules, received via the Mobile application.
+Sever-side application for GoBarber, an application for service providers, such as barbers, to control customer schedules, received via the mobile application.
 This application was designed during the [GoStack](https://rocketseat.com.br/) bootcamp.
-The app is hosted on the web and can be use through the [interative API documentation](https://gobarberapi.torres-ssf.com/api/).
+The application is hosted online and can be used/tested through the [interative API documentation](https://gobarberapi.torres-ssf.com/api/).

 ## API Documentation

 Click [ here ](https://gobarberapi.torres-ssf.com/api/) to explore the interactive API documentation.
 The documentation was created with [swagger UI](https://swagger.io/).
 You can test all API requests.
-Most requests require user authentication, and since this application uses the bearer's token to grant authorization to users, you will need to create a session before using authenticated requests.
+Most requests require user authentication and, as this application uses the bearer's token to grant authorization to users, you will need to create a session before using authenticated requests.
 To do this, you can simply:

 1. Click on the post `users` request to expand it.

 2. Click on the `Try it out` button.

-3. Insert your credentials and then click on the `Execute` button.
+3. Insert your credentials to create a new user and then click on the `Execute` button.

-4. You should receive an 200 response and that means that your users was successfully created.
+4. You should receive an 200 response and that means that your user was successfully created.

 5. Now click in the post `sessions` request to exapand it.